oxidizing/sihl/README.md

 ### Do we need another web framework?

-Yes, because all other frameworks were not grown here!
+Yes, because all other frameworks have not been invented here!

-On a more serious note, originally we wanted to collect a set of services, libraries, best practices and architecture to quickly and sustainably spin-off our tools and product.
+On a more serious note, originally we wanted to collect a set of services, libraries, best practices and architecture to quickly and sustainably spin-off our own tools and product.
 An evaluation of languages and tools lead us to build the 5th iteration of what became Sihl with OCaml.
 We believe OCaml is a phenomenal host, even though its house of web development is small at the moment.

 Sihl is built on OCaml because OCaml ...